Treatment for Excessive Sweating | Hyperhidrosis Essentials

 Anti-wrinkle injections are a highly effective excessive sweating treatment.

 Hyperhidrosis is caused by over activity of the sweat glands in the area.
-Botox is highly effective at stopping this over activity.
+The very same product used in anti-wrinkle procedures is highly effective at stopping this over activity.
 It stops sweating in the treated area temporarily (months).

 How does the condition affect sufferers?